Lawyer,Having,A,Meeting,With,A,New,Client.,Young,Male

 Case Study 1: Misclassification of Employees

-In a landmark case, a group of workers filed a lawsuit against their employer for misclassifying them as independent contractors.
+Workers filed a lawsuit against their employer for misclassification as independent contractors.
 The court ruled in favor of the employees, awarding back pay and damages.
-This case highlights the importance of proper employee classification to avoid costly legal disputes.

 Case Study 2: Unpaid Overtime Compensation